curl/everything-curl/libcurl-http/cookies.md

 ## Import export

-The cookie in-memory store can hold a bunch of cookies, and libcurl offers very powerful ways for an application to play with them.
+The cookie in-memory store can hold a bunch of cookies, and libcurl offers powerful ways for an application to play with them.
 You can set new cookies, you can replace an existing cookie and you can extract existing cookies.

 ### Add a cookie to the cookie store